In the News

 The Cancer Center’s Research Snapshots highlight recent discoveries made by Cancer Center researchers.

-If you are a Cancer Center researcher and would like to have your research considered for this feature, please contact assistant director of communications Marilee Griffin or communications specialist Leacy Burton.
+If you are a Cancer Center researcher and would like to have your research considered for this feature, please contact communications specialist Leah Buletti.

 The functional relationship between immunity, intestinal microbiota and non-small cell lung cancer (NSCLC) response to immune checkpoint inhibitors (ICI) PD1 in an American cohort remains unexplored.
 In a new Genome Medicine study titled, “Interaction of bacterial genera associated with therapeutic response to immune checkpoint PD-1 blockade in a United States cohort…”